Obama, Bush see raw emotions at 9/11 events

 Obama read from Psalm 46, and Bush read an 1864 letter written by President Abraham Lincoln to a widow who had lost five sons in the Civil War that said the deaths were "a sacrifice upon the altar of freedom."

-The crowd at Ground Zero was sombre as survivors of the nearly 3,000 killed at the World Trade Centre waved photos of lost loved ones.
+The crowd at Ground Zero was somber as survivors of the nearly 3,000 killed at the World Trade Center waved photos of lost loved ones.

 MEMORIAL TO UNITED FLIGHT 93